-Our international programme organised every three years in partnership with a city
+The international residency programme organised every three years in partnership with a city

 Collide is now our international programme run in partnership with a city every three years.
-The annual residency invites artists over 18 years old and of any nationality to further their artistic practice in connection with fundamental research at CERN.
+The annual residency invites artists of any nationality to further their artistic practice in connection with fundamental research at CERN.

 From 2012 to 2015, the collaboration was with Ars Electronica in Linz, Austria; from 2016-2018, the programme moved to Liverpool, in the Northwest of UK, in collaboration with FACT, the Foundation for Art and Creative Technology.
 Since 2019, Arts at CERN, the Barcelona City Council and the Institute of Culture of Barcelona have been working together to nurture dialogue between art and science at the highest level.
 The Barcelona City Council embeds this collaboration within the Barcelona Science Plan to cultivate creative synergies among art, science and technology in the city.